-PwC's assessment centre aims to give you a chance to demonstrate your best qualities and to ‘find out as much about life at PwC as you can’.
+PwC's virtual immersive assessment centre aims to give you a chance to demonstrate your best qualities and to ‘find out as much about life at PwC as you can’.
 The latter will come from observation and talking to current employees and recruiters, and asking good questions.
 The former will be evaluated during all stages of your assessment (your application, interviews, assessment day etc).
 Throughout the process, bear in mind the firm’s five core attributes.
 PwC believes these attributes make it stand out from its competitors, so ignore them at your peril and demonstrate them whenever possible:

 Core attribute: relationships

 If you can’t work with other people – whether they are colleagues or clients – you probably shouldn’t be applying to a firm that prides itself on the power of relationships.
 The best place to demonstrate your ability to get on with other people is during the group exercises.
 You will be given a pack of information and asked to use it as a team to come up with solutions to a range of issues.
 Try to communicate with all the members in the group, both the quieter ones and the more confident ones.
 Listen to others and make your points clearly and audibly so that the assessors can hear you.

 Even if you’re asked to take part in an individual exercise (due to the size of the assessment centre and/or the location you’ve applied to), you’ll be interacting with a trained assessor so you can still demonstrate your communication and interaction skills.

 A group exercise requires a fine balance of helping the team to complete the task and promoting your own cause so let your natural leadership abilities shine through – without being bossy!
 Can you encourage others to put their opinions forward, or persuade them to come round to your way of thinking?
 At interview, talk about any time when you took the lead – on a university project, for example, or in a part-time job.